AslauAlexandru/popreel-tiktok-clone/README.md

 - Make your recommendation system adaptive based on the user's most recent activity
 - Ensure minimal latency in the video uploads and playback

-I don't implement a smart recommendation system for what videos a user sees on their feed.

 ### Resources
 [TikTok's Recommendation System](